Randomized Dynamic Mode Decomposition: Introduction

 \subsection{Contribution of the Present Work}

 This work presents a randomized DMD algorithm that enables the accurate and efficient extraction of spatiotemporal coherent structures from high-dimensional data.
 The algorithm scales with the intrinsic rank of the dynamics, which are assumed to be low-dimensional, rather than the ambient measurement dimension.
 We demonstrate the effectiveness of this algorithm on two data sets of increasing complexity, namely the canonical fluid flow past a circular cylinder and the high-dimensional sea-surface temperature dataset.
 Moreover, we show that is possible to control the accuracy of the algorithm via oversampling and power iterations.
+In order to promote reproducible research, our open-source code is available at \href{https://github.com/erichson/ristretto}\texttt{https://github.com/erichson/ristretto}.

-The remainder of the manuscript is organized as follows.
+The remainder of the paper is organized as follows.
 Section~\ref{sec:technical} presents notation and background concepts used throughout the paper.
 Section~\ref{sec:framework} outlines the probabilistic framework used to compute the randomized DMD, which is presented in Sec.~\ref{sec:rdmd}.
 Section~\ref{sec:results} provides numerical results to demonstrate the performance of the randomized DMD algorithm.
 Final remarks and an outlook are given in Sec.~\ref{sec:conclusion}.